 According to Governor Cuomo’s March 20 Executive Order, beginning March 22, and at least until April 17, 2020, New York businesses are prohibited from requiring their employees to physically come to work, unless the business is considered an “essential business providing essential services.”

-The Governor’s directive provides a list of 12 categories of businesses which are considered “essential businesses,” with specific examples in each category:
+The Governor’s directive provides a list of 12 categories of businesses that are considered “essential businesses,” with specific examples in each category:

 - essential health care operations,